LTO Transfer of Ownership: Requirements, Procedures, and Fees

 - Beginner’s Guide to Comprehensive Car Insurance in the Philippines

-As it is, it’s very challenging and time-consuming to transfer car ownership, what with the red tape you have to overcome.
+As it is, it’s very challenging and time-consuming to do an LTO transfer of ownership, what with the red tape you have to overcome.
 The current pandemic makes the situation worse as numerous motorists swarm the PNP-HPG and LTO offices everyday.
 This further slows down the transaction and processing times.

 Thus, it’s important to manage your expectations.
 You have to be very patient when submitting your request for the transfer of ownership.
 If you can, ask a lot of questions about the specific requirements and procedure to the authorized personnel, so you won’t have to waste time and effort during your application.